Is it Illegal to Drive With Headphones? | October 2024

 • Virginia

-However, each state’s laws vary slightly, so it’s important to know the specific requirements in your jurisdiction.
+However, each state’s laws vary slightly, so it’s essential to know the specific requirements in your jurisdiction.
 For instance, Florida prohibits drivers from wearing a “headset, headphone, or other listening device, other than a hearing aid.”
-Based on this verbiage, wearing even one earbud that’s not intended for use as a hearing aid would be illegal in Florida.
+Based on this rhetoric, wearing even one earbud not intended for use as a hearing aid would be illegal in Florida.

-There are some exceptions, however.
-Under Florida law, you can use a headset “in conjunction with a cellular telephone” as long as the sound is being emitted into only one ear.
+There are some exceptions.
+Under Florida law, you can use a headset “in conjunction with a cellular telephone” if you use a single earbud.

-California’s law is a bit simpler, as it prohibits a person from wearing earphones, a headset, or earplugs in or on both ears.
-However, the law applies to both drivers and bicyclists, whereas Florida’s law does not apply to cyclists.
-California’s inclusion of cyclists is likely part of larger efforts to address the nation’s rising bike, e-bike, and e-scooter accident rates, which total in the tens of thousands each year.
+California’s law is a bit simpler, prohibiting wearing earphones, headsets, or earplugs in or on both ears.
+However, the law applies to drivers and bicyclists, whereas Florida’s does not apply to cyclists.
+California’s inclusion of cyclists is likely part of more extensive efforts to address the nation’s rising bike, e-bike, and e-scooter accident rates, which total in the tens of thousands each year.

 Have You Been Hurt by Someone Wearing Headphones While Driving?

-If you or a loved one has been hurt by someone wearing headphones while driving, ConsumerShield can connect you with an experienced attorney who can help.
-Your lawyer will guide you through the lawsuit settlement process and fight to maximize your recovery, which can cost tens of thousands of dollars, depending on the nature of your injuries.
+If you or a loved one has sustained injuries from someone wearing headphones while driving, ConsumerShield can connect you with an experienced attorney.
+A personal injury lawyer can guide you through the settlement process and may maximize your payout.

 Getting started is easy.
-Simply contact us, and we’ll put you in touch with a legal professional who can help.
+Contact us, and we’ll connect you with a legal professional to assess your case.

 Frequently Asked Questions